MartinT86/MartinT86.github.io/_posts/PUB_2017-04-01-crontab-basic-example.md

 A cron job is just a command to run and the schedule that it should be run on.

 Crontab is just a collection of those cron jobs.
 So it does appear we are losing a lot of functionality if you compare it to Task Scheduler, such as having triggers that are not based around time only.
+I thought the loss of such features and the GUI would be a hinderance to crontab, but so far it really hasn't been.
+I don't think I've ever made a scheduled task that wasn't based on a timed schedule and the GUI is usually massively unresponsive.
+Especially when remoted on to a server.

+## -l

+To look at what cron jobs are currently set up you use the command;

+    crontab -l

+This will list out all of the commands and their respective schedules.

 ## -e

-## -l
+In order to edit the crontab use;

+    crontab -e

+This will open the crontab file for editing; for me this opens in Vim by default.

+To make a chang in Vim, press "I" to put it in "Insert" mode, make your changes then exit by first pressing escape to leave "Insert" mode followed by ":wq" to write and quit.

 ## cron schedule